FE-devs/Folio-agency-01/README.md

 --you can commit your code to the main branch,there is no need to make your own branch.

+--the people in charge of the hero sections are also in charge of linking the html files.

 --if you are paired with someone on any part off the project,try to a way to work that is comfortable for both of you.

 --if you have any problem while working on the code you can send me or any other person on the group a DM.